muratk3n/thirdwave/en/README.md

 ---

-It is the swing version of a Joey Bongiovi song.
-I know the one from New Jersey.
+It is the swing version of a Joey Bongiovi song...
+U know the one from New Jersey...
 Good song too BTW

 "The It's My Life jazz song sounded like another song, which was it?"